arjunvarmar/arjun-academic/projects.md

 ![Segregation assisted precipitation](https://media.giphy.com/media/vFKqnCdLPNOKc/giphy.gif)

-However, we are missing one important aspect here, namely, the faster diffusivity of solutes along a dislocation, known in literature as "pipe diffusion".
+However, we are missing an important piece of physics here, namely, the faster diffusivity of solutes along a dislocation, known in literature as ["pipe diffusion"](https://www.sciencedirect.com/science/article/abs/pii/0001616064902202).
 By assuming the atomic mobility as a function of the dislocation field, we incorporated the faster pipe diffusivity in our model using a formulation by [Zhu et al.](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.60.3564).
 And voila,